Which full-frame camera for travel?

 Panasonic Lumix S5 II, for video or dedicated photographer

-The S5 II is the biggest and heaviest of the bunch, and heavier than the S5 model before it, so Panasonic isn't looking to reduce travellers' baggage.
+The S5 II is the biggest and heaviest of the bunch, and heavier than the S5 model before it, but this is compensated by the 28-200 lens which is the most compact and light.

 It's not the best for travel unless you mainly want to shoot videos in which case it offers superior capabilities to the others.